bbc/rd-taster-pilot-documentation/docs/overview/hosting-and-presenting.md

 ## Standalone pilot

-A standalone pilot is presented in its own page - the "Try it" button opens this new page in a new tab in the user's browser.
+A standalone pilot is presented in its own page - the "Try it" button opens the in a new tab in the user's browser.

 ![Integrated overview](./standalone-flow.png?raw=true)